Alexis Hohman came to College of DuPage as an undecided student who thought about majoring in art.

 “It helped me see that I liked art for the aspect of creating, but I had never thought about that concept being applicable to other jobs,” she said.
 “Through this class, I found the field of cosmetic science and thought it was perfect for me.”

-Hohman is self-funding her education, so receiving the Presidential Scholars Award – which covers full tuition – made COD a logical choice.
+Hohman was self-funding her education, so receiving the Presidential Scholars Award – which covers full tuition – made COD a logical choice.

 “This didn’t just help me financially.
 It provided security to branch out and take classes I might not have considered, from geology to studio art,” she said.